willwu1984/eagleye/README.md

     </filter-mapping>
 ```

-2. add the following line into your application context in the file WEB-INF/server.xml.
+2.add the following line into your application context in the file WEB-INF/server.xml.

 ```xml
     <Context docBase="test" path="/test">